muppet9010/factorio-muppet-streamer/README.md

 - delay: DECIMAL - Optional: how many seconds before the effect starts.
 A `0` second delay makes it happen instantly.
 If not specified it defaults to happen instantly.
 - target: STRING - Mandatory: the player name to target (case sensitive).
 - duration: DECIMAL - Mandatory: how many seconds the effect lasts on the player.
-- control: STRING - Optional: if the player has control over steering, either: `full` or `random`. `full` allows control over left/right steering, `random` switches between left, right, straight for short periods.
+- control: STRING - Optional: if the driver of the vehicle has control over steering, either: `full` or `random`. `full` allows control over left/right steering, with `random` switching between left, right and straight for short periods.
 Both option settings include continuous accelerating.
 Defaults to `random`.
+- commandeerVehicle: BOOLEAN - Optional: when `true` (default) the target player asserts control over vehicles dislodging other players if required, otherwise the target player won't dislodge other players in trying to ge a vehicle to drive.
+See Notes for more details on the option's settings.
+Defaults to `true`.
-- teleportDistance: DECIMAL - Optional: the max distance of tiles that the player will be teleported into the nearest suitable drivable vehicle.
+- teleportDistance: DECIMAL - Optional: the max distance of tiles that the player will be teleported into the nearest suitable vehicle.
 If not supplied it is treated as `0` distance and so the player isn't teleported.
 Don't set a massive distance as this may cause UPS lag, i.e. 3000+.
+See Notes for more details on how options interact.
 - suppressMessages: BOOLEAN - Optional: if all standard effect messages are suppressed.
 Defaults to `false`.

 #### Examples

-- standard usage with teleport to a near vehicle : `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":30, "teleportDistance": 100}`
+- standard usage with teleport to a near vehicle: `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":30, "teleportDistance": 100}`
+- just be aggressive if currently driving a vehicle: `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":30, "commandeerVehicle": false}`

 #### Notes

 - This feature uses a custom Factorio permission group when active.
 This could conflict with other mods/scenarios that also use Factorio permission groups.
-- If the vehicle comes to a stop during the time (due to hitting something) it will automatically start moving in the opposite direction.
+- If the vehicle comes to a stop during the effect due to hitting something it will automatically start moving in the opposite direction.
 - This feature affects all types of cars, tanks, trains and spider vehicles.
-- If the player is already in a vehicle and it is lacking fuel then the vehicle is treated as invalid and the player may be teleported out to a suitable vehicle (option pending) or the effect will report as unsuitable.
+- Any vehicle that is lacking fuel is treated as not suitable for the effect.
-- If the player is in a duel player vehicle and not in the drivers seat the effect will still apply and supersede any driver players inputs.
-The driver will maintain steering with the `full` setting of the `control` option.
+- The `commandeerVehicle` option when enabled (`true`) will always aim to put the player in the driving seat of a vehicle so they have all of the control over the vehicle.
+If the target player is already in a suitable vehicle they will be swapped to the drivers seat.
+If they aren't in a suitable vehicle and the `teleportDistance` option is greater than 0, then if there's no driverless suitable vehicles the target player will be moved in to any suitable vehicle's driver seat.
+Any other players dislodged will be moved to a passenger seat if possible, otherwise ejected from the vehicle.
+The vehicle selection logic for teleport targets will aim to minimise dislocations of other player, choosing greater teleportation distance first.
+- The `commandeerVehicle` option when disabled (`false`) will try to get the player a vehicle to drive, but won't dislodge any other players to achieve it.
+If the player is already in a suitable vehicle in the passengers seat then the current vehicle will be deemed unsuitable as they aren't driving it.
+When the `teleportDistance` option is greater than 0, suitable vehicles must have a vacant drivers seat.
 - Trains are a special case in Factorio as every player in the train can have input to drive it.
-The mod will control the target players inputs and generally these seem to supersede any other train riding players inputs, however, this isn't guaranteed.
+The mod will control the target players inputs and generally these seem to supersede any other train riding player's inputs, however, this isn't guaranteed.
-- If the player isn't in a vehicle and the `teleportDistance` option is enabled then only vehicle's with an empty drivers seat and not lacking fuel will be selected.
 - The player isn't prevented from removing the fuel from their vehicle as this isn't simple to prevent.
 However, this is such an active countering of the mod's behavior that if the streamer wishes to do this then that's their choice.